baileys2/Portfolio/README.md

 21 - Determine space and time requirements of common data structure methods
 -----
-Possible sources of evidence (do up to 3 of these, up to 7 points for each):

 The three sources of evidence that I will be discussing in this section are the time and space requirements of a queue, a linked list, and a hash table.

 1: Queue